The Alto Adige Wine Summit – Live At The Witch Trials

 Vineyards of rock and sky

-All the vines are on limestone, volcanic and glacial soils.
+All the vines are planted on limestone, volcanic and glacial soils.
 All are on hills and steep mountainsides, rising to an incredible 1,000 metres (3,280 feet).
 Steep slopes mean a mosaic of small individual plots is the norm.
 5,000 winegrowers tend just 5,300 hectares.
 Consequently, co-operatives (cantine) are big players, with fifteen of them making two-thirds of the production.
 I’ve never seen such a collection of fantastic coops in one place.
 Their wines are the equal of those from private producers.

 Time to return to the Witch Trials